Hanover Press

 • For example, And Was Made Man by Robin Le Poidevin retails for $80 and is written by an agnostic and promotes unorthodox Christology.
 Similarly, Christology and Metaphysics in the Seventeenth Century by Richard Cross is an important volume but retails for $100.

-All published titles are consistent with the orthodox Protestant tradition (for example, what is held in common by the Second London Confession of Faith, the Orthodox Creed (1679), the Westminster Confession of Faith, the Three Forms of Unity, and the Anglican Formularies) and written by authors that confess the Nicene and Apostle’s Creed.
+All published titles are consistent with the orthodox Protestant tradition—that is, what is held in common by the Second London Confession of Faith, the Orthodox Creed (1679), the Westminster Confession of Faith, the Three Forms of Unity, and the Anglican Formularies—and are written or edited by authors who confess the Nicene and Apostles’ Creed.

 • New introductions: Extensive new introductions to both the original author, the original context, and the nuances of the original text.